 Shaping or flattening the breast

 Variations of breast shaping, sometimes called an assisted latch, nipple tilt or breast sandwich can help your baby get a deeper latch.
 Ensure your fingers are far enough back from your nipple so your baby can get a big mouthful of breast.
-See Breastfeeding Latching Tips for a description and video clip.
+See Latching Tips for a description and video clips.
 You may need to continue to support the breast through the feed if the latch is fragile.

 Pulling back on the breast tissue or areola during a latch